IDPF/epubcheck-node-ui/Readme.md

 The node server provides a simple UI that wraps epubcheck.

 ## Setup
-To setup the server:
 ```
 $ npm install.
 ```

 ## Running
-To run the server type
 ```
 $ node checkserver.js
 ```